-- 1. This section should mirror the experience section; however, the focus and reflections should be specifically on volunteer experiences. - E Sample Work - 1 Provide examples of unique projects you have completed including projects for class or another organization. - 2 Ask your professor before posting work done for their class - 3.
+- 1. Provide examples of unique projects you have completed including projects for class or another organization. - 2.
+Ask your professor before posting work done for their class - 3.
 Avoid sharing work that is unapproved or will give future students an unfair advantage when completing the same assignment. - 4.
-Sample work - a Work samples that you developed including nutrition pamphlets, videos, and writing assignments. - b.
+Sample work - a.
+Work samples that you developed including nutrition pamphlets, videos, and writing assignments. - b.
 Avoid including documents or forms which you did not develop yourself and/or work that all DPD students do such as case studies. - c.
 Consider the inclusion of projects that you were particularly proud of or ones that professors were pleased with. - d.
 Reflect on what you learned from this sample work and why you included it on your website.